-Emergency planning at Greenville College is looked upon as a continual, on-going responsibility, and with that in mind the below information is being provided for the campus community.
-This is intended to give users quick and easy access to basic information on recommended response to a variety of potential emergency situations.
-Please recognize that no single set of instructions can anticipate all potential emergencies, and that this information is provided only as a guide.
+Emergency planning at Greenville University is looked upon as a continual, on-going responsibility, and with that in mind, the below information is being provided for the campus community.
+This is intended to give users quick and easy access to basic information on the recommended response to a variety of potential emergency situations.
+Please recognize that no single set of instructions can anticipate all potential emergencies and that this information is provided only as a guide.

 In the event of a medical emergency, immediately call 911 for emergency medical services and an ambulance.
 Provide the location of the medical emergency, including which room as well as the nature of the emergency.

 Notify the campus response line at ext.
 7777 (664-7777 from a cellular phone).

 If someone else is available, have them meet the ambulance personnel outside the building to guide them to the emergency.